ptahproject/ptah/docs/views.rst

 Libraries
 ---------

+Ptah101 has an example of creating a library.
+In the example it uses a 3rd party JQuery plugin Colorpicker.

 This name may change.
 Main idea is that if your Snippet needs tags inserted into the HEAD you can use the library feature to ensure those HTML supporting assets exist.
 An example:

   - The TinyMCE widget is a form field and when it is rendered it does have access to HEAD.